RyanClementsHax/notes/cloud/aws/aws.md

   - you can use the same apis, same tools, same hardware, and same functionality across on-prem and the cloud
 - amazon workspaces
   - fully managed desktop service
+- service catalog
+  - allows it organizations to createa a portfolio of products that end users can use to deploy resources as defined by the portfolio
+  - uses iam and cloud formation
+- code deploy
+  - self explanatory
+- config
+  - keep track of config changes on AWS resources
+  - keeping multiple date stamped version in a reviewable history